armaansd/pac-mAIn/docs/final.md

 <H2 align=left>Evaluation</H2>

 ## PPO: Quantitative
 We generated three graphs to visualize and analyze the agent's performance over time.
 We will evaluate the number of diamonds the agent is able to collect, the total rewards, and the number of steps it takes to reach the solution (collect all diamonds).
+Overall, all of these metrics should improve with time.
+One constraint we enforced on our agent is that the maximum number of steps it can perform is 500.

 ## PPO Map 1

 <img src="https://user-images.githubusercontent.com/75513952/145304596-c8dda948-edbd-4c0b-b956-f034a6577d72.png" width="600" height="400">

-<p>Map 1 is basic maze with one path that goes around the maze and is the baseline for our experiments.  </p>
+<p>Map 1 is basic maze with one path that goes around the maze.  </p>

 ### Number of diamonds collected:
 <img src="https://user-images.githubusercontent.com/75513952/144725745-ccee522c-9d18-45be-944f-c720c258fd6d.png" width="700" height="500">

 At the start of training, the agent mostly performs random actions and collects only a few diamonds.
-As you can see on the graph, the number of diamonds the agent is able to collect increases over time.
+As indicated on the graph, the number of diamonds the agent is able to collect increases over time.
+As the agent's score is based off the number of diamonds it collects, the agent should be able to collect more diamonds as more training goes on.
+The graph is a good indication of improvement as the agent is able to increase the number of diamonds it can collect over time.

 ### Returns:
 <img src="https://user-images.githubusercontent.com/75513952/144725748-c2ff28ba-ec1f-45ad-a989-a56317c25a6c.png" width="700" height="500">

 At the start of training, the agent mostly performs random actions, resulting it in running into walls and the zombie.
 This resulted in the agent receiving large negative rewards.
-Over time, the number of rewards increase as the agent is able to collect more diamonds while avoiding the zombie.
+Over time, the rewards increase as the agent is able to collect more diamonds while avoiding the zombie.
+As indicated on the graph, the agent progresses from mostly negative rewards to mostly positive rewards.
+This is a good indication of improvement as the agent should be able to receive higher rewards the longer it stays alive.

 ### Number of steps to find solution:

 <img src="https://user-images.githubusercontent.com/75513952/144727105-9adcead7-d67e-4a30-b8cb-9483b7f009c3.png" width="700" height="500">

 The following graph shows the number of steps it took to collect all diamonds.
 The total steps the agent is allowed to perform is 500 steps.
 Initially, the agent requires a lot of steps to reach the solution, with the maximum being 251 steps.
-Over time, the agent requires fewer steps to reach the solution, which the minimum number being 58 steps.
+Over time, the agent requires fewer steps to reach the solution, with the minimum number being 58 steps.
 The average amount of steps the agent performed was 101 steps, which is about 1/5th of the total steps the agent is allowed to perform.

 ### Steps taken to reach solution
 - Max: 251